-Leica S-E Typ 006 versus Leica SL
+Leica S-E Typ 006 vs SL

-The Leica S-E (Typ 006) and the Leica SL (Typ 601) are two digital cameras that were announced, respectively, in September 2014 and October 2015.
+The Leica S-E (Typ 006) and the Leica SL (Typ 601) are two digital cameras that were officially introduced, respectively, in September 2014 and October 2015.
 The S-E Typ 006 is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 The cameras are based on a medium format (S-E Typ 006) and a full frame (SL) sensor.
-The S-E Typ 006 has a resolution of 37.5 megapixel, whereas the SL provides 24 MP.
+The S-E Typ 006 has a resolution of 37.5 megapixels, whereas the SL provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is notably smaller (20 percent) than the Leica S-E Typ 006.
 Moreover, the SL is markedly lighter (33 percent) than the S-E Typ 006.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.